sbarex/QLMarkdown/README.md

 ### Dependency

-The app uses an extra library `highlight wrapper`.
-This is a custom C++ shared library that expose the `highlight` functionality and the guess detection engines.
-All the code required by this library is included in the Xcode project, and is compiled as a universal library.

-The wrapper has statically linked the following libraries:
+The app uses the following libraries built directly from Xcode:
 - [`highlight`](http://www.andre-simon.de/doku/highlight/en/highlight.php) for syntax highlighting.
-- [`magic`](https://www.darwinsys.com/file/), used to guess the source code language when the guess mode is set to _fast_.
+- [`magic`](https://www.darwinsys.com/file/), used to guess the source code language when the guess mode is set to _simple_.
 - [`Enry`](https://github.com/go-enry/go-enry), used to guess the source code language when the guess mode is set to _accurate_.
 - [`PCRE2`](https://github.com/PhilipHazel/pcre2) and [`JPCRE2`](https://github.com/jpcre2/jpcre2) used by the heads extension.

-These libraries are automatically compiled by Xcode.

 `libpcre` require the `autoconf` utility to be build.
 You can install it with [`homebrew`](https://brew.sh/):